Skip to main content

 The wonderfully named Echoes of A Dreamless Life marks the evolution of a new direction for the band with a more muscular guitar sound, heavier tracks and darker lyrics.
 This nine-track LP borrows influences from Alice Cooper, Rob Zombie and Marilyn Manson, and delves further into punk, electronica and gothic elements.

 An unsettling News Report transitions into the murky rock of "Endless Hope," which is layered with distorted guitars and punishing drumming.
 The catchy rock gives it a good start.
 The next song is 'Falling Away, a groove-orientated rock track which features slick guitar play and harrowing vocals.
 Momentum is increased through tantalising solo and meaty riffs.
-The band are presented with more opportunities to experiment with writing engaging and personal track due to the addition of Macauley Roger's effect on the band is evident in 'Pain That I Need', an anthemic punk track with ominous vocals and enticing guitar leads.
+The band are presented with more opportunities to experiment with writing engaging and personal tracks due to the addition of Macauley Roger's effect on the band is evident in 'Pain That I Need', an anthemic punk track with ominous vocals and enticing guitar leads.

 EB and The Deadlights benefit from the other recruits as the music becomes engaging.
 The dark electronica on 'Hollow Eyes' is moody and disturbing as lead vocalist Ethan Beattie cries "When I look inside hollow eyes I look with disdain.
 The subtle basslines of bassist Zaworski and fellow guitarist Mathers add uneasiness to the band's sound that wasn't there before.